 Named one of Bay Street Bull’s “2021 Women of the Year”, Erin Bury is one of Canada’s top female entrepreneurs as the co-founder and CEO at Willful.
 She is also a startup advisor and former marketer and technology journalist.
 Bury shows audiences how to apply entrepreneurial skills to a business of any size, leverage digital trends for business success, and create killer hybrid work cultures.

 At Willful, an online estate planning platform, Bury drives the company’s mission to make it easier for Canadians to prepare for and deal with death in a digital age.
 She recently went head-to-head with CBC’s Dragons, securing a deal for her company in season 16 of Dragons’ Den.
 Willful was also named one of Bay Street Bull’s “Power 50” companies in 2021.

-Prior to Willful, Bury spent six years as managing director at Eighty-Eight, a creative communications agency, where she worked with big brands such as Sony Pictures Television, Torstar, Yellow Pages, and PayPal, as well as countless startups.
-Before joining Eighty-Eight, Bury was the managing editor at startup publication BetaKit, and the director of communications at Sprouter, which was acquired by Postmedia in 2011.
+Prior to Willful, Bury spent six years as managing director of boutique marketing agency, Eighty-Eight, where she worked with big brands including Sony Pictures Television, Telus, and PayPal, as well as countless startups.
+Before joining Eighty-Eight, Bury was a tech journalist at startup publication BetaKit, and the director of communications at Sprouter, which was acquired by one of Canada’s largest media companies.